A Unified Deep Learning Framework for Motion Correction in Medical Imaging: Conclusion

 \section{Conclusion}

-In this paper, we introduced the Universal Motion Correction framework, UniMo, an innovative solution that leverages deep neural networks to address the challenges of motion correction across various imaging modalities.
+In this paper, we introduced UniMo, a Unified Motion Correction framework as a framework that leverages deep neural networks to address the challenges of motion correction across various imaging datasets.
 By employing advanced neural network architectures with equivariant filters, UniMo overcomes the limitations of existing methods that require iterative retraining for each new image modality.
 Instead, UniMo achieves remarkable stability and adaptability through a single training phase on one modality, enabling effective application across multiple unseen modalities.
-UniMo excels by integrating multimodal knowledge from both shape and image data, significantly improving motion correction accuracy despite variations in image appearance.
+UniMo excels by integrating hybrid knowledge from both shape and image data, significantly improving motion correction accuracy despite variations in image appearance.
 The inclusion of a geometric deformation augmenter enhances robustness by mitigating local geometric distortions and generating augmented data, thereby refining the training process.
-Experimental results demonstrate that UniMo outperforms current motion correction methods in accuracy across four distinct image modalities, representing a substantial advancement in medical imaging, particularly for complex image-guided motion correction applications such as real-time fetal head tracking steering and navigation systems.
+Experimental results across four distinct image datasets with various modalities demonstrate that UniMo outperforms current motion correction methods, representing a substantial advancement in medical imaging, particularly for complex image-guided motion correction applications such as real-time fetal head motion tracking.
 Looking ahead, several promising avenues for future work emerge.
-Firstly, exploring real-time applications and integrating UniMo with other imaging technologies, such as fetal brain segmentation, could enhance its utility in dynamic environments.
+Firstly, exploring real-time applications and integrating UniMo with other imaging technologies, such as image segmentation, could enhance its utility in dynamic environments.
 Secondly, investigating advanced methods for selecting and utilizing different shape descriptors within UniMo may further boost joint learning performance and overall effectiveness.